faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-combined.md

     > **Note**: You can get the Azure OpenAI endpoint and key values from Azure openai resource's **Key and Endpoint** section under **Resource Management**.

-4. Navigate to the folder for your preferred language and install the necessary packages
+4. Navigate back to the Cloudshell and install the necessary packages for your preferred language:

     **C#** :